Skip to content

 net start msiserver

 Restart your PC and try the update again.
-When we tried this on a desktop that had failed the same update 4 times, the reset cleared roughly 800 MB of corrupted temp files, and the update installed on the first retry.
+When we tried this on a desktop that had repeatedly failed the same update, the reset cleared the corrupted temp files, and the update installed on the first retry.

 #Uninstall the Conflicting Update

-If error 0x80070652 started after a recent update, that update might be conflicting with the new one.
+If error 0x80070652 started right after a recent update installed, that earlier update might be conflicting with the new one Windows is now trying to apply, and removing the older patch sometimes lets the queued update finish cleanly on the next attempt.

 1. Go to Settings > Update & Security > Windows Update